VUmcCGP/wisecondor/README.md

 - Convert .bam files to .npz files (both reference and test samples)
 - Create a reference (using reference .npz files)
     - **Important notes**
         - WisecondorX will internally generate a male and female gonosomal reference.
-It is advisable that both male and female samples are represented in the reference set.
+It is advised that both male and female samples are represented in the reference set.
 If e.g. no male samples are included, the Y chromosome will not be part of the analysis when testing male cases.
         - For NIPT analysis, it is advised that both male and female feti are (more or less) equally included.